WNBA on ESPN

-The WNBA on ESPN refers to the presentation of Women's National Basketball Association games on the ESPN family of networks.
-Under the title of WNBA Tuesday, games are broadcast throughout the WNBA season on Tuesday nights on ESPN2.
+WNBA on ESPN is an American television sports presentation show broadcast by ESPN.
+It premiered on June 23, 1997.
+It consists of branding used for the presentation of Women's National Basketball Association games.

 Background

 In June 2003, the WNBA signed a new six-year agreement with ABC Sports and ESPN to televise regular-season games and playoff games from 2003 through 2008.
 It was also announced that ESPN2 would televise a half-hour pre-game show before each broadcast.

 In June 2007, the WNBA signed another contract extension with ESPN.
 The new television deal ran from 2009 to 2016.
 A minimum of 18 games would be broadcast on ABC, ESPN, and ESPN2 each season.
 Additionally, a minimum of 11 postseason games would be broadcast on any of the three stations.

 Along with this deal came the first ever rights fees to be paid to a women's professional sports league.
 WNBA president Donna Orender and John Skipper, ESPN vice president for content, gave no exact figure but said it was worth "millions and millions of dollars".

 Beginning with the 2009 WNBA season, all nationally broadcast WNBA games are shown in high definition.

 On March 28, 2013, ESPN and the WNBA announced they had extended their agreement through 2022.
 Under the agreement, there will be up to 30 games a year televised on ABC, ESPN or ESPN2 each season, including the Finals.
 Although the financial terms of the deal were not stated by ESPN or the WNBA, Sports Business Daily reported that sources said the deal was worth $12 million a year.
 In 2014, ESPN and the WNBA renegotiated the television rights deal to $25 million per year.